Kpable/kpable.github.io/_posts/2017-03-29-corner-rotation.md

 Upon player reaching a corner of the tower, gameplay focus shifts to that side of the tower.

 #### Development Considerations
-With the expected player control for this 2.5D platformer being left, right, and jump, I considered how to both maintain that control constant and maintain view of the play space as the playing field shifted planes in 3D space.
+With the designed player control for this 2.5D platformer being left, right, and jump, I considered how to both maintain that control constant and maintain view of the play space as the playing field shifted planes in 3D space.

 ![Corner Rotation]({{ site.url }}/assets/corner.gif)

 <!--excerpt_end-->

-#### High Level Considerations
+#### Quick Thoughts Towards A Solution
 - Player rotates about self to maintain left/right platformer control.
 - Camera rotates about tower to maintain view of the play space.
 - Player triggers both rotations once a corner is reached.

+> Doesn't sound too hard

 ##### Corner Triggering